-The SysML diagram taxonomy is shown in Figure A.1.
 SysML reuses many of the major diagram types of UML.
 In some cases, the UML diagrams are strictly reused, such as use case, sequence, state machine, and package diagrams, whereas in other cases they are modified so that they are consistent with SysML extensions.
 For example, the block definition diagram and internal block diagram are similar to the UML class diagram and composite structure diagram respectively, but include extensions as described in Chapter 8, "Blocks."
 Activity diagrams have also been modified via the activity extensions.
 Tabular representations, such as the allocation table, are used in SysML but are not considered part of the diagram taxonomy.

-SysML does not use all of the UML diagram types such as the object diagram, communication diagram, interaction overview diagram, timing diagram, and deployment diagram.
+SysML does not use all of the UML diagram types such as the object diagram, communication diagram, interaction overview diagram, timing diagram, deployment diagram, and profile diagram.
 This is consistent with the approach that SysML represents a subset of UML.
 In the case of deployment diagrams, the deployment of software to hardware can be represented in the SysML internal block diagram.
 In the case of interaction overview and communication diagrams, it was felt that the SysML behavior diagrams provided adequate coverage for representing behavior without the need to include these diagram types.
+In the case of the profile diagram, profile definitions can be captured on a package diagram, which is also allowed in SysML.
 Two new diagram types have been added to SysML including the requirement diagram and the parametric diagram.